oroinc/documentation/user/back-office/getting-started/navigation/record-tables.rst

 #. |IcRedo| **Refresh** --- Use to refresh the data displayed in the table and retrieve the latest details

 #. |IcReset| **Reset** --- Use to clear the table customization and return to default settings.
-Reset applies to all filters, records per page and sorting changes you have made.
+Reset applies to all filters, records per page, and sorting changes you have made.

 #. |IcSettings| **Grid Settings** --- Use to define which columns to show in the table.

    * You can manually select the columns by clicking on the check box next to the required field.
    * To show all columns in the table, click **Select All**.
    * To change the order of the columns, click on the arrow icon next to the name of the column you wish to move, hold the mouse button, and drag the column to the required position.
    * Use the quick search field to find the required item quickly.

    .. important:: Some fields that an entity has may be unavailable as columns in the table.
-The list of available fields is defined by the system administrator.
+The system administrator defines the list of available fields.
 If you are the system administrator, see the description for the **Show on Grid** field in the :ref:`Advanced Entity Field Properties <admin-guide-create-entity-fields-advanced>` topic.

 #. |IcFilter| **Filters** --- Use to show/hide filters to select specific items to be displayed in the table.
 More information on filters is provided in the Filters section below.

 .. note:: The default settings define whether to paginate data in tables, how many items to show per page, and what maximum number of pages can be shown.
-They also define whether to the top of the table is locked so you can see the page name, data headers, etc. when you scroll.
+They also define whether the top of the table is locked so you can see the page name, data headers, etc., when you scroll.
 Usually, these settings are defined by the system administrator for the whole OroCRM/OroCommerce application.

 .. _doc-grids-actions-filters:
 .. _doc-grids-actions-filters-showhide: